Level of Study

-Students are expected to take part in and actively contribute to teaching.
+Students are expected to consistently and actively participate in the scheduled teaching.
 This expectation is also the basis for the preparation towards the exam.

 Compulsory Assignments and Attendance

-There are no obligatory assignments, but students have the opportunity to submit a term paper of around 1500 words, and receive supervision on it.
+In addition, the students have the opportunity to submit a term paper of around 1500 words and receive supervision on it.
 Term papers will be supervised in the general context of the seminars.
 Term paper topics are chosen on the basis of a selection of predefined topics.

 Forms of Assessment

-The exam is a five-hour school exam, where students will be examined from the entire syllabus.
+The exam is a five-hour school exam, where students are examined from the entire curriculum.

 The exam may be digital.